-All brands that are 240 volt require a 20 amp outlet with 12 gauge wire and a Nema 6-20 plug.
+Appliances with 240 volts require a 20 amp outlet with 12 gauge wire and a Nema 6-20 plug.

-As a central vacuum manufacturer we use the 120 and 240 volt motors, not the 110 or 220 volt ones.
+Can an appliance be used on SLIGHTLY more or less voltage?
+As a central vacuum manufacturer we use the 120 and 240 volt motors.
 The 120 and 240 motors will not be adversely affected if used with lower voltages.
 The 120 volt motor will be fine on a 110 volts.
 And a 240 volt motor will be fine on 220 or 230 volts.
 But not the other way around.
 A 220 volt motor would be "damaged" if used for long periods of time on a 240 volt circuit.
 And the same for a 110 volt motor running on 120 volts.
-The motors we use will also run fine any variation of 50-60Hz.
+The motors we use will also run fine in any variation of 50-60Hz.

 Is one better?
 For the most part, our motor manufacturer has very similar performance statistics between the voltages.
-Our 120 volt Silent Master S5, for instance has 139 waterlift and 191 CFM with a peak of 905 Air Watts.
+Our 120 volt Silent Master S900, for instance has 139 waterlift and 191 CFM with a peak of 905 Air Watts.
 The 240 volt version has 136.4 waterlift and 190 CFM with a peak of 866 Air Watts.
 These stats are extremely close.
-But there is quite a difference in our Silent Master S2.
+But there is quite a difference in our Silent Master S500.
 The 120 volt has 85 waterlift and 183 CFM with a peak of 514 Air Watts.
 It’s 240 volt counterpart has 95 Waterlift and 208 CFM with a peak of 722 Air Watts.
 That is actually a significant difference.
-So for the price, the 240 volt S2 is worth the extra power but the S5 is not.
+For some homes, maximum amperage for their panel may be close so the 240 volt version offers the best benefits.

 Operating Cost.
-The cost to operate a 240 volt vacuum unit can possibly be less than its 120 volt counterpart because both phases of the power are being used simultaneously.
-But even the 120 volt version may not be wasting much power if the opposing circuit is being used by lights or other appliances (not large ones) at the same time.
-Worst case scenario, the 120 volt version might cost 12 cents per hour additional to operate.
+The cost to operate a 240 volt vacuum can possibly be less than its 120 volt counterpart because both phases of the power are being used simultaneously.
+But even the 120 volt version may not be wasting much power if the opposing circuit is being used by lights or other appliances at the same time.
+Worst case scenario, the 120 volt version might cost a few cents per hour additional to operate.